-

 Liechtenstein further implemented the 5th EU Anti Money Laundering Directive (5th EU-AML-Directive) which has also an impact on corporate transactions that lead to a change of control over a Liechtenstein company.
 As a result of such transaction, the new ultimate beneficial owner (UBO) and persons with means of control over the Liechtenstein company must be registered in the Liechtenstein UBO-Register within 30 days following the transfer of ownership.

 Thus, as AML/KYC requirements continuously increase, it is also recommended in case of the acquisition of a financial service provider to audit the implemented AML/KYC processes and documentation systems by way of a specific legal and IT due diligence.
-The same applies to compliance with ESG-related obligations.
+The same applies to compliance with ESG related obligations.

 -

-What are the key decision-making organs of a target company and what approval rights do shareholders have?
+What are the key decision-making bodies within a target company and what approval rights do shareholders have?

 This depends on the legal type of the target entity.
 In practice, most target companies have the legal form of an AG.
 In such scenarios, the key decision-making body of a target AG is its board of directors.
 For other legal forms, the pertinent executive body would be in charge.

 However, the articles of the target company can set forth additional requirements which must be met to close a M&A transaction.
 For instance, mergers and de-mergers typically require the approval of the general meeting of the shareholders.
 Conversely, other types of transactions do not necessarily need to involve the shareholders (e.g. asset deals) and are prepared and approved by the board of directors (provided that only a business unit or a part of a target’s assets are sold).
+It is of course possible for the board of directors to voluntarily obtain the shareholders’ approval for any corporate transaction.

 To the extent the shares issued by the target are subject to transfer restrictions set forth in the Articles, a separate approval by the board of directors typically will be necessary.